info-201a-sp20/final-project-AF5/README.md

 Use this `REAMDE.md` file to describe your final project (as detailed on Canvas).
 ## Domain of Interest
   # corona virus
-  because we are we are currently living this pandemic, we are wondering how it affect the communities
+  Because we are we are currently living this pandemic, we are wondering how it affects different communities across the country (lifestyle, habits, jobs).

   ### What other examples of data driven project have you found related to this domain (share at least 3) (idk what to write for this one)